Authentication Policy

 Setup

-Our examples use two namespaces foo and bar, with two services, httpbin and sleep, both running with an Envoy proxy.
-We also use second instances of httpbin and sleep running without the sidecar in the legacy namespace.
+Our examples use two namespaces foo and bar, with two services, httpbin and curl, both running with an Envoy proxy.
+We also use second instances of httpbin and curl running without the sidecar in the legacy namespace.
 If you’d like to use the same examples when trying the tasks, run the following:

 ZipZipZipZipZipZip